 Who we are

-The Luecht Historical Collection began nearly twenty-five years ago.
-It started as Mike Luecht’s desire to pursue items relevant to the history of the United States – and a theme emerged.
+The Luecht Historical Collection began twenty-seven years ago, originating from Mike Luecht’s interest in acquiring items relevant to the history of the United States and beyond.
+Over time, a clear theme emerged.

-We feel the political parties, the ever-changing media landscape, and even our educational systems, were taking increasing liberties as they presented our country’s history.
-With The Luecht Historical Collection, our aim is to simply present history as we share our collection of historical documents factually and without opinion.
-It would be ideal if History were consumed by each individual in their own way, preferably through the lens of fairness and with the respect for historical facts.
+At The Luecht Historical Collection, our aim is to present history factually and without opinion.
+Ideally, history is experienced by each individual in their own way—through a lens of fairness and with respect for historical accuracy.

-For many years, The Luecht Historical Collection grew and was housed in a location available only for private viewing.
-We then invited various people, students, and groups to visit the collection.
-At the same time, we had an ever-increasing frustration in our country with the lack of civility and the general shutting down of collaboration.
+For many years, The Luecht Historical Collection grew while housed in a location available only for private viewing.
+Over time, we began inviting individuals, students, and groups to visit the collection.
+During this same period, there has been increasing frustration across our country with the lack of civility and the general decline in constructive collaboration.

-The Luecht Historical Collection was moved to McHenry County College in 2025 and the programming is now ever increasing.
-We hope this programming helps to fuel our forever goal – that all of us seek comprehensive solutions for the common good while recognizing that every life on the earth is of equal value.
+In 2025, The Luecht Historical Collection was relocated to McHenry County College, where programming continues to grow.
+We hope this work advances our enduring goal: that we all strive for comprehensive solutions for the common good, while recognizing that every life on Earth holds equal value.

 Mike Luecht, Founder